 Susan Kramer, RN, BSN

-- If your child is not feeling well keep them home.
+- If your child is not feeling well keep her/him home.

 - Sending a sick child to school only gets the other students sick.